 Hand Pain that Prevents Sleep

-Nighttime hand pain from arthritis prevents sufferers from sleeping.
+Nighttime hand pain from arthritis prevents people from sleeping.
 Even if arthritis patients fall asleep, there are times when hand pain wakes them.
 Although the hands are not engaged in physical activity, the inflamed joints lead to pain and anxiety.
-According to Karen Cooksey, “About one-third of people who have pain while trying to sleep suffer from arthritis pain.”
-Ms. Cooksey goes on to quote a study from a recent poll: "According to the “Sleep in America” poll, 72 percent of older Americans diagnosed with osteoarthritis and other types of arthritis experience problems sleeping.”
+According to Karen Cooksey, "About one-third of people who have pain while trying to sleep [live with] arthritis pain."
+Ms. Cooksey goes on to quote a study from a recent poll: "According to the "Sleep in America" poll, 72 percent of older Americans diagnosed with osteoarthritis and other types of arthritis experience problems sleeping."

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.